charles-uno/charles-uno.github.io/_drafts/2022-02-05-fortran-facebook.md

 - Counters and timers are cheap to store, good for long term trends

+Managers don't need to know about your day to day work. don't need to attend standup. that's what tech leads are for. managers are there for non-tech support and career development. checking in on you. arranging mentor/mentee relationships. backing you up when other teams come knocking, or during performance evaluation time

 scaling tools. auto format.
 VS Code integration with version control. click to copy. click to open in VS Code